The wind in my hair. Sunshine on my face. Stunning scenery slipping by…

 - If you wanted to, you could technically do the whole round-trip journey in one day.
 Or you could travel as far as Arthur's Pass, spend 5 hours exploring, and then catch the train back to Christchurch.

 - Prices vary based on season, availability and any current promotions.
-When I checked for one-way tickets from Christchurch to Greymouth for June 2, I was quoted a price of $164 NZD.
+Generally, they run around $200 NZD per adult for a one-way trip.
 This certainly is not a cheap outing, but I think it's well worth the money.

 - You will get an assigned seat on the train.
 If you have the option to choose or request a seat, definitely try to get one next to the window if you don't want to stand outside the whole time.